johannesugb/johannesugb.github.io/_posts/wip2021-06-18-how-much-do-programmers-benefit-from-more-cpu-cores.md

 | Save JPEG            | 1.17 s        | 1.24 s          | 1.27 s              |
 | Gaussian blur        | 0.41 s        | 0.35 s       |  0.42 s             |

-_Table 2:_ Comparing several selected benchmark results from PCMark 10 shows that for many every-day tasks there is not a huge performance difference between the two CPUs with a huge difference in number of cores.
-There were also benchmark results which clearly showed an advantage for the CPU with more cores like, e.g., "Batch transformation", but these were left out of this table.
+_Table 2:_ Comparing several selected benchmark results from PCMark 10 shows that for many every-day tasks there is not a huge performance difference between the two CPUs although they feature very different numbers of cores.
+There were many benchmark results which clearly showed an advantage for the CPU with more cores like, e.g., "Batch transformation", but these were left out of this table to make the point of compareable single-core performance.
 Warm start benchmarks have been selected instead of cold start benchmarks, to help decrease influences of different SSD speeds.

 W.I.P. from here on: